kmorcinek/TS-web-cards-helper/README.md

 - there are 110 cards in game, if you see which cards have already been played, you are in better position
 - many cards target specific countries.
 So it will be nice to reverse it and to have a fast overview of all possibble cards targeting my country
+- after coming back to the game after month you forgot a lot.
+It helps to find out again, what are the cards

 ## Where it can be used?
 I usually play online using vassal engine.